ta1coding/Where-s-Buddy-Game/MVP.md

    - Implement procedural level creation using AI tools.

 2. Timer:
-   - Track and display time for each level.
+   - Track and display elapsed time for each level.

 3. Replace Waldo with Buddy:
    - Update assets and adapt target detection.